 (1) In this section —

-“officer”, in relation to a body corporate, has the meaning given to that term in the Corporations Act 2001 of the Commonwealth but does not include an employee of the body unless the employee was concerned in the management of the body.
+officer, in relation to a body corporate, has the meaning given to that term in the Corporations Act 2001 of the Commonwealth but does not include an employee of the body unless the employee was concerned in the management of the body.

 (2) If a body corporate is charged with an offence under this Act, every person who was an officer of the body at the time of the alleged offence may also be charged with the offence.